learnk8s/learnk8s.io/src/terraformAks/content.md

 It's a sort of DSL — a domain specific language that's designed to be easy to read and write.

+Terraform configurations can be written in HashiCorp Configuration Language (HCL) or in JSON.

+**HCL is also fully JSON compatible.**

+That is, JSON can be used as completely valid input to a system expecting HCL.

 _It looks like real code, but it lacks some of the flexibility._

-Terraform doesn't know to connect to a cloud provider and orchestrate their API.
+Terraform doesn't know how to connect to a cloud provider and orchestrate their API.

 It delegates all the work to plugins called providers.